Cedar Rapids Divorce Lawyer

 A judge-led settlement conference is, as one client described, “turbo mediation.”
 During a judge-led settlement conference, both parties are represented by their attorneys and appear in front of a judge.
 It is more informal than traditional court hearings.
 The judge is a neutral party, oftentimes a senior judge in the district, who listens to the positions of each side, and advises the parties how they would rule on a particular issue or position if they were the trial judge.

-Because senior judges in Linn County are not allowed to preside over divorce or custody trials, there is no danger that the settlement judge will be the judge ruling on the divorce or custody action.
+Because senior judges in Linn County are not allowed to preside over divorce trials, there is no danger that the settlement judge will be the judge ruling on the divorce action.
 Judge-led settlement conferences are a good way to check the expectations of both of the parties, and sometimes, their attorneys.
 It puts in perspective how likely a judge is to rule favorably or unfavorably on certain issues.
 The settlement conference provides clarity to the parties going forward and allows them to make informed decisions as to whether proceeding to trial is in their best legal or monetary interests.

 I’m getting divorced.
 If I move out, does that mean I’ve abandoned my kids?
 Will it hurt me in the divorce?